 Everyone knows Wisconsin for cheese, beer and brats.
-Check out these kitschy roadside attractions that will only expand your love of the state that claims to own fun.
+Check out these kitschy roadside attractions that will only expand your love of the Dairy State.

 The largest building in the town of Hayward is a giant fiberglass musky, also known as the Freshwater Fishing Hall of Fame.
 The musky is four and a half stories tall and as long as a Boeing 757.
 Guests can enter through the musky's tail and make their way up to the observation platform in the fish's open jaw.